 - Magnesium: magnesium is incredibly calming and also helpful for insomnia.
 I love to take epsom salt baths for transdermal magnesium and also the supplement drink Natural Calm.
 If you struggle with elevated cortisol a supplement called Seriphos can also be helpful but this should be discussed with your healthcare provider.
 Reducing your caffeine intake can help with anxiety and insomnia.

 - Eat an anti-inflammatory diet.
 Modern industrial foods which are highly processed can lead to inflammation in the body.
 Inflammation is more and more being shown to be the main cause of disease and believed to be responsible for everything from arthritis to IBS to depression.
 Focus your diet around eating as much whole, minimally-processed foods as possible and reduce your consumption of highly processed food and industrial seed oils.
+Learn hoe to read nuttrition labels and even better, eat food that doesn’t come in a package at all when possible.
 If you eat animal products, focus on those derived from animals that are grass-fed and pastured, and wild-caught fish as these are both more healthful and support local sustainable agriculture.
 Consider joining a CSA or find a farmer to purchase from directly.
-For more guidance around this a program like the Whole30 can be helpful, or for more in-depth information on nutrition I recommend the work of Weston Price and Ray Peat.
+For more guidance around this or for more in-depth information on nutrition I recommend the work of Weston Price and Ray Peat.
+How To Heal Your Metabolism by Kate Deering is a great introduction to the work of Ray Peat that is very accessible.

 - Cannabis/CBD: cannabis can cause agitation in some people but is calming in others, YMMV.
 CBD is both calming and anti-inflammatory.
 It is ruled by Saturn and therefore can counterbalance the effects of Mars if used consciously.